oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                Ex: nodes=4/cpu=1,walltime=2:00:00
  -S, --scanscript              Batch mode only: asks oarsub to scan the given
                                script for OAR directives (#OAR -l ...)
- -q, --queue=<queue>           Set the the queue to submit the job to -p, --property="<list>"       Add constraints to properties for the job.
+ -q, --queue=<queue>           Set the queue to submit the job to -p, --property="<list>"       Add constraints to properties for the job.
                                (format is a WHERE clause from the SQL syntax) -r, --reservation=<date>      Request a job start time reservation,